davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.robot/index.md

   public void moveTo(int newX, int newY)
   ```

-where `x` and `y` are the coordinates for the Robot's reference point.

-- When writing this method, it might be tempting to try to call the various `moveTo()` methods on each individual body part.
-But if you think about it long enough, you'll see that it is very difficult to determine where each shape must jump to.

-  In the previous section, we spent all this time writing writing methods that can move the entire robot around (vertically and horizontally).
-Here, you're being asked to move it to a specific location.
-You could write another method to move ever parts of a robot to this location, but that seems redundant, doesn't it?
-Your task is to re-use the methods you just wrote to get your Robot to the right location.
-But how?
-The Robot's `moveVertical(int distance)` and `moveHorizontal(int distance)` take distances as input parameters, not coordinates.
-But think about all the information you have to your disposal...
-There was a reason the Robot needs to remember its own coordinates, after all.
+where `newX` and `newY` are the new coordinates to which the Robot should move.
+A hint for writing this method: Use the `moveHorizontal()` and `moveVertical()` methods you just wrote.
+If your code for implementing the Robot's `moveTo()` is more than a few lines, your code is probably off-base.

 - Here are a few examples to check your work.